fuzziqersoftware/equinox/README.md

 ## Languages

-Currently equinox supports three languages to varying degrees.
+Currently equinox supports four languages to varying degrees.
 Suggestions for other esoteric languages to support are welcome.

 ### Brainfuck

 equinox will run files ending with the ".b" extension as Brainfuck.
-To force interpreting/compiling the input program as Brainfuck, use the `--brainfuck` option.
+To force interpreting/compiling the input program as Brainfuck, use the `--language=brainfuck` option.

 The Brainfuck implementation is fully working and correct in both interpret and compile modes.